gofynd/fdk-client-kotlin/documentation/platform/CART.md

 ### removeCoupon
-Remove Applied Coupon for platform pos user
+Remove a coupon from the cart.